jia1217/ParallelProgammingLabs/docs/Labs/Lab4_ILA.md

 <div align=center><img src="imgs/5_10.png" alt="drawing" width="600"/></div>

 * Open a new jupyter notebook, run the below code and observe that the `hw_ila_1` status changes from capturing to idle.
-But maybe we can not see the waveform, we can Program Device like below.

 ```python
 from pynq import MMIO